agude/agude.github.io/_drafts/2022-11-14-switrs_pedestrian_incidents_by_date.md

 strongly**.
 Like both bicycles and motorcycle crashes, pedestrian incidents are strongly seasonal but they decrease in the summer (when there is a lot of light for cars to see them) and **increase in the winter** when it gets dark early and cars can't see them.
+And of course there is a massive decrease when COVID restrictions kept most people home starting in March 2020.

 ## Day-by-day